anhnguyendepocen/applied-regression-2016/pages/homework.md

 **Collaboration on homework is expected and encouraged, although you must write up your own assignment.
 No copying or cutting and pasting.**

+_Due Tuesday 3/1/2016_

+* Read _ISL_ Chapter 5, 6.1: on model selection and cross-validation.

 _Due Thursday 2/25/2016, 5pm_

 * (30 points) [Lab 3](../assets/labs/lab3-mlr-inference/lab3-mlr-inference.pdf).